Andrew Swallow: 2010

 He had another terrific season in 2010 playing all 22 games for the second consecutive season and finishing just one vote behind Brent Harvey and Brady Rawlings for the Syd Barker Medal.

 2011

 In 2011, he would have arguably his best season to date again playing every game and taking home his second Syd Barker Medal which he shared with Daniel Wells.
 He would also be one of four North Melbourne players selected in the 40 man All Australian squad however he missed out on being selected in the final 22.
 He would however be selected as part of the Australian squad for the International Rules series against Ireland.

 2012

-In February 2012, Swallow was announced captain of North Melbourne Football Club replacing Brent Harvey.
-As a captain, Andrew Swallow capped off a fantastic year to win the Syd Barker Medal with 60 votes becoming a three time Syd Barker Medalist.
+In February 2012, Swallow was announced captain of the North Melbourne Football Club, replacing Brent Harvey.
+As a captain, Andrew capped off the year to win the Syd Barker Medal with 60 votes, becoming a three time Syd Barker Medalist.